ElSnoMan/pyleniumio/docs/getting-started/setup-pytest.md

 * `pylenium.json` - This is the [configuration ](../configuration/pylenium.json.md)file for Pylenium.
 * `pytest.ini` - This is the configuration file for pytest and is used to connect to [ReportPortal](../cli/report-portal.md)

+By default, pylenium uses Chrome browser.
+You have to install Chrome or update the `pylenium.json` to use the browser of your choice.

 ## 3. Select pytest as the Test Framework

 To get the most out of your IDE, you need to configure it to use **pytest** as the Test Framework.
 This will give you: